GlobalGovernanceFrameworks/website/src/lib/content/frameworks/en/implementation/peace/implementation-challenges.md

 These tools are included in the *Peace & Conflict Resolution Seed Kit*, accessible via the [Tools Library](/frameworks/tools/peace).

 **Call to Action**: Analyze your planned peace governance initiatives against these failure patterns before implementation.
 Conduct a pre-implementation failure analysis, test your assumptions rigorously, and build in adaptation mechanisms from the start.
-Share implementation challenges at [globalgovernanceframework@gmail.com] to contribute to our collective learning about both successes and failures in peacebuilding.
+Share implementation challenges at [globalgovernanceframework@gmail.com] or on our [Discord server](https://discord.gg/Zx4hMJf4JU) to contribute to our collective learning about both successes and failures in peacebuilding.